Open Accessibility Menu

 Going Home

-When your physician determines you are ready to leave the ER, you will meet with your care team to discuss follow-up care, medications, and other instructions.
+When your care team determines you are ready to leave the ER, you will meet with your care team to discuss follow-up care, medications, and other instructions.

 If You Are Admitted